pivotal-cf/identity-sample-apps/README.md

        cf login -a api.<your-domain>

-1. Ensure that an SSO (p-identity) [Service Plan](https://docs.pivotal.io/p-identity/manage-service-plans.html) exists for your Org
+1. Ensure that an SSO (p-identity) [Service Plan](https://docs.pivotal.io/p-identity/manage-service-plans.html) exists for your Org.
+Record the name of the plan you wish to select to be used as the `<plan_tier>` value for the next step.

        cf marketplace | grep p-identity